Care Work & the Care Economy: Policies and International Labour Standards

 • Have a better understanding about the care economy, the centrality of care work and care policies and their value for societies and economies;

-• Recognise the main concepts of the care economy and its importance for decent work, gender equality and an inclusive socioeconomic development;
+• Recognise the main concepts of the care economy and its importance for decent work, gender equality and an inclusive socioeconomic development through policies and international labour standards;

 • Get familiar with strategies to promote transformative policies so that care work is at the core of a future with decent work and gender equality.